 When thinking about which card is best for you, it's important to remember how companies typically define a "grocery store" as "supermarket purchases."
 In most cases, companies consider grocery stores to be supermarkets that primarily sell food, such as Giant Food, SuperFresh, Whole Foods, or Winn-Dixie.

-Wholesale clubs and superstores, like Target or Walmart, don’t usually count as grocery stores, but this is not a hard-and-fast rule.
+Wholesale clubs and superstores, like Target or Walmart, don't usually count as grocery stores, but this is not a hard-and-fast rule.
 For example, a Walmart might be considered a grocery store depending on the grocery offerings it has.
-As always, be sure to read the details on your particular card before you create your spending plan.
+As always, read the details on your particular card before creating your spending plan.

 FAQs